About the Missouri State Park System

 Director's Office

-Staff within the Director's Office coordination information to the public and provide guidance on issues of policy, affirmative action, risk management, and training and education.
-573-751-2479
+Staff within the Director's Office coordinate information to the public and provide guidance on issues of policy, affirmative action, risk management, real estate and lease transactions.
+573-751-2479.

-The mission of the Resource Management and Interpretation Program is to research, protect and interpret the natural and cultural resources of the state park system and to develop exhibits and other educational material to help the public understand and appreciate the history and natural resources of Missouri.
-573-751-8458
+The Natural Resource Management Program researches, protects and interprets the natural resources of the state park system and develops content for exhibits and other educational material to help the public understand and appreciate the natural resources of Missouri.
+573-522-5992.

 State Park Ranger Program